webmastersmith/vite-plugin-solid-image/README.md

       - `print=true`
 - **Comments**
   - `{/* {Images(...)} */}` // will not be processed.
-    - because regex is used to locate the **Image** function, it may still 'find' the code if it doesn't look exactly like the example 👆.
+    - because regex is used to locate the **Images** function, it may still 'find' the code if it doesn't look exactly like the example 👆.
 Better to remove dead code and avoid problems.

 **vite.config.ts**